Thikkodi

 Thikkodi is a small village near Koyilandy in Kozhikode district of Kerala state, south India.
-Thikkodi is famous for a coconut nursery, which is 100 years old.
+Thikkodi is famous for a coconut nursery, which is more than 100 years old.
 The nearest city is Kozhikode, which is 35 km from this village.

 One can see remains of an old lighthouse at Velliyamkallu in Thikkodi village.
 The village is also renowned for its mussels (kallumakaaya).

 Thikkodi is the birthplace of well known Malayalam author, P. Kunhananandan Nair, better known by his pen name Thikodiyan.
 He was a multi-faceted personality.

 Description of the area and people of Thikkodi and surrounding geographical areas can be seen in the works of the Award Winning story teller U. A. Khader.
 His work Thrikotooor Peruma has portrayed the history and geography of the area very well.